Prof. Jamal Lewis

 Rapeepat Sangsuwan received her Bachelor of Science in Chemistry from Silpakorn University, Thailand in 2011, and worked in the laboratory of Dr. Nantanit Wanichacheva.
 There, she studied fluorescence-based sensors for mercury ion detections in water.
 Shen then joined Dr. Prasat Kittakoop’s group at Chulabhorn Graduate Institute, Thailand in 2011 and worked on organocatalysts for the synthesis of coumarins and chromenes.
 In 2013, she finished her master’s degree in Chemical Biology and moved to California, where she worked as a Ph.D. student under the supervision of Dr. Matthew B. Francis at University of California, Berkeley.
 At UCB, her research focused on using bioconjugations for protein detection, intracellular delivery, and a study of protein conformational change.
 After graduating from UC Berkeley in 2018, she moved to the Lewis lab at UC Davis where she now works as a postdoctoral fellow.
 Her current research interests include the study of immunosuppressive effects of lactic acid on immune cells and the application of drug-encapsulated microparticles for the treatment of diseases.

-Amir Bolandparvaz is a fourth-year Biomedical Engineering PhD candidate, also a member of the Designated Emphasis in Biotechnology, at UC Davis with an entrepreneurial drive in multidisciplinary and translational research to improve human health.
+Amir Bolandparvaz is a fifth-year Biomedical Engineering PhD candidate, also a member of the Designated Emphasis in Biotechnology, at UC Davis with an entrepreneurial drive in multidisciplinary and translational research to improve human health.
 His research focuses on designing an epitope-functionalized iron oxide nanoparticle (NP) system as a biomagnetic-trap for collecting disease propagating MAR autoantibodies.
 Amir received his Bachelors degree in Biomedical Engineering- Biotechnology at UC San Diego and has numerous internship and work experiences, including Genentech and Life Technologies.
 Amir was recently awarded the year-long prestigious Business Development Fellowship, recognized as an Anpac BioInnovation and Entrepreneurship scholar, and received the UC Systemwide Bioengineering conference Rapid-fire talk award.
 Further, he is interested in a career at the intersection of entrepreneurship, business development, and project management.
 In his spare time, he enjoys playing tennis and basketball as well as playing the violin.

-Rian Harriman is a second year Ph.D. student in Immunology and is a member of the Designated Emphasis in Biotechnology program.
+Rian Harriman is a third year Ph.D. candidate in Immunology and is a member of the Designated Emphasis in Biotechnology program.
 After receiving his B.S in Microbiology from Cal Poly San Luis Obispo, Rian worked at the biotech company Crystal Bioscience where he identified and isolated monoclonal antibodies to clinically significant targets.
 In addition, he assisted in Crystal’s milestone accomplishment of creating the world’s first transgenic chicken capable of producing fully human antibodies.
 His current research focuses on designing tolerance-inducing vaccine platforms consisting of microparticles composed of bacteria-derived polysaccharides.
 In his spare time, Rian enjoys playing basketball, eating adventurous foods, and camping.

 Nicholas Gregory Bachand